William Bonin: Sentencing

-Orange County
+1983: Orange County murder trial

 Bonin was brought to trial in Orange County on March 21, 1983.
 He was charged with the robbery and murder of four further victims whose bodies had been found within the jurisdiction.
 He was tried before Superior Court Judge Kenneth Lae.
 Two hundred and four prospective jurors were subjected to voir dire jury selection, until sixteen were picked in June.
 Bonin's attorney then renewed an earlier filed motion that the trial should be moved outside of Orange County due to pretrial publicity tainting the jury pool.
 This motion was again rejected by Judge Lae, who ruled that the trial would begin on June 14.

 The prosecutor, Bryan Brown, contended that all four victims killed within the constituency had been abducted while hitchhiking, then ordered to strip before being bound, raped, beaten, tortured, and strangled.
 In each instance, the ligature had left an impression upon the victim's neck.
-He also noted similarities in each murder, and between these and two of those for which Bonin had earlier been convicted in Los Angeles County: Miranda and Wells.
+He also noted similarities in each murder, and between these and Miranda and Wells' murders.
 Emphasis was placed upon the fibers found upon each of the Orange County victims —and three Los Angeles County victims —being a precise match to the carpeting in Bonin's van.
 As such, Brown stated, the four Orange County victims had been killed by the same individual who had killed Miranda and Wells, and his accomplices in the Miranda and Wells murders, Miley and Munro, would testify as to their participation.
 The prosecution presented forensic experts who testified on the matching fibers, and blood found in the van.

 Charvet refuted these contentions, saying that any similarities in modus operandi did not automatically prove his client's guilt, and that the evidence presented did not support the prosecution's contention, beyond a reasonable doubt, that Bonin had murdered any of the four Orange County victims, or the two Los Angeles County victims.
 Charvet attacked the credibility of Munro, and contended Bonin was simply a scapegoat for four unsolved murders.
 He also argued that Brown had "spent more time discussing the two Los Angeles cases" Bonin had been convicted for more than actually proving Bonin had committed any of the Orange County murders.

 During the six-week trial, Bonin's attorneys called two witnesses in his defense.
 One of them was Munro, who conceded Bonin had communicated with him prior to his testifying in this second trial, requesting that he lie when testifying.